HCGB-IGTP/BacterialTyper/docs/source/user_guide/software/kma.rst

 KMA
 ====

-The k-mer alignment (KMA) software creates an alignment method that allows for direct alignment of raw reads against entire databases, without the need of similarity reduction.
-In order to facilitate this, KMA uses an extra mapping step where the template of each input sequence is found and scored with the ConClave algorithm.
+The k-mer alignment (KMA) software :cite:`Clausen2018` creates an alignment method that allows for direct alignment of raw reads against entire databases, without the need of similarity reduction.
+KMA uses an extra mapping step where the template of each input sequence is found and scored with the ConClave algorithm.